-No matter how confident you are in the VI you create, you cannot predict every problem a user can encounter.
-Without a mechanism to check for errors, you know only that the VI does not work properly.
-Error checking tells you why and where errors occur.
+Users can encounter errors in even the most reliable VIs.
+Without a mechanism to check for errors, you can only know that a VI does not work properly.
+Error checking identifies why and where errors occur in your VI.

-When you perform any kind of input and output (I/O), consider the possibility that errors might occur.
+For example, one common situation in which you can encounter errors occurs when you perform any kind of input and output (I/O).
 Almost all I/O functions return error information.
-Include error checking in VIs, especially for I/O operations (file, serial, instrumentation, data acquisition, and communication), and provide a mechanism to handle errors appropriately.
+Include error checking in VIs, especially for I/O operations (file, serial, instrumentation, data acquisition, and communication), and provide a mechanism to handle errors effectively.

 By default, LabVIEW automatically handles any error when a VI runs by suspending execution, highlighting the subVI or function where the error occurred, and displaying an error dialog box.

 |Note The LabVIEW Run-Time Engine does not support automatic error handling.|

 You also can disable automatic error handling in preference of other error handling methods.
 For example, if an I/O VI on the block diagram times out, you may want the VI to retry for a certain period of time instead of allowing automatic error handling to stop the application and display an error dialog box.
 You can implement custom error handling on the block diagram of the VI.

 Refer to the following table for information about how to disable automatic error handling for different types of VIs.

 |Type of VI||Disabling Automatic Error Handling|